 Additionally, THC is a natural by product of CBD production and is a controlled psychotropic substance across Europe.
 However, countries apply varying thresholds on the amount of THC, which are acceptable in non-medicinal CBD products.
 In the UK for example, non-medicinal products are required to contain ‘non-detectable’ amounts of THC, up to 0.05% THC.

 Hemp is also a natural bio-accumulator, absorbing heavy metals from the soil which can end up in the final products being sold today.
-Depending on their concentrations they can have a severe health impact, including an increased likelihood of cancer.
+Depending on their concentrations they can have a severe health impact.

 Reputable CBD resellers and brands provide verifiable third party tests.